Salesforce DevOps & CI/CD Interview Questions — SFX Support

 - Key Steps in Salesforce CI:

-- Developer commits changes to a feature branch in version control (Git).
+- Developer commits changes to a feature branch in Git.

 - Automated process retrieves metadata from the integration branch.